saikrishnakovuru/Angular-projects/cmp-databinding-start/README.md

 ## @ContentChild

-Similar to @ViewChild, ViewChild is used to fetch the value of local reference in the template.
+Similar to @ViewChild, ContentChild is used to fetch the value of local reference in the template.

 ng-content is used to project the content from the parent component in the child component.